Blog

 Reconsider the Likability Factor

-Humans feel drawn towards people considered likable.
+Humans feel drawn toward people considered likable.
 We prefer to spend time with those we get on with and have plenty in common.
 Sure, it works fine for social situations, but not when hiring.

 Conclusion